Mandhatri: Death

 As Mandhatṛ grew old, his hubris grew, and he desired to entirely conquer Svarga, the heavenly regions ruled by Indra.
 Indra was perturbed by this and told Mandhatṛ that he had not completely conquered the earth.
-Indra told Mandhatṛ that the asura Lavana, the son of Madhu and Kumbhinesi, the sister of Ravana, the king of Lanka were not a subject to his rule.
+Indra told Mandhatṛ that the asura Lavana, the son of Madhu, tulena the sister of Ravana, the king of Lanka were not a subject to his rule.
 Mandhatṛ invaded Madhupuri, the city of Lavanasura.
 Lavana possessed a divine trident given to his father King Madhu by Shiva.
 As long as he had the trident, nobody could vanquish Lavana in battle.
 Lavana wielded the trident and burnt Mandhatṛ and his forces, reducing them to ashes in an instant.
 Lavana was later slain by Shatrughna, a descendant of Mandhatṛ.

 Buddhism

-King Mandhatṛ is known as Mandhata (မန္ဓာတ်) or Mandhātu (मन्धातु) in Buddhist lore.
+King Mandhatṛ is known as Mandhāta (မန္ဓာတ်) Mandhātu (मन्धातु) in Buddhist lore.
 His story is recounted in Mandhātu-jātaka.
 King Mandhātu was a Bodhisatta who reigned as a chakravartin emperor over the whole world.
 However, he became bored with earthly dominions and sought to rule all the cosmos, including the celestial realms.
 Thus, Mandhata was given half of the heavenly kingdom by Lord Indra.
 However, the emperor became more greedy and desired to kill Indra and take the entire heaven for himself.
 But, Mandhata immediately fell from heaven onto earth and died after imparting a final moral lesson to the people.